hacatu/neonwhite_seed_finder/README.md

 ```
 cargo install neonwhite_seed_finder
 ```
+you also need opencl, which is probably part of your GPU drivers but sometimes you will need to install additional things, for example on Ubuntu you must install `opencl-headers ocl-icd-opencl-dev`, on Arch Linux `opencl-headers ocl-icd` plus drivers like `intel-compute-runtime`, etc on other distributions.

 this will build and install the binary, on Linux it will be in `~/.cargo/bin/`, so that should be in your path if you want to be able to run `neonwhite_seed_finder` without specifying the full path.